thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/Exchange.md

 `Order A`

 ```
-Alice wants to sell to anybody 1 LAND (ERC721) with token id 1000 against 100 MATIC (ERC20).
+Alice wants to sell to anybody 1 LAND (ERC721) with token id 1000 against 100 POL (ERC20).
 ```

 An order satisfying `Order A` could simply be: